-The public sector together with transportation is excellent in Austria.
-In no other European country are so many kilometers traveled by train, bus and urban public transport compared to the number of inhabitants as in Austria.
+The transportation is simply excellent in Austria.
+The number of kilometers traveled by train, bus, and urban public transport is higher than in any other European country; compared to the number of inhabitants.
 Trains and buses are highly efficient and have extensive networks.

-The country also well connected with other European cities, especially in Germany and Switzerland.
-There is no need to have a car especially if you are living in the city, village inhabitants will need to stick to the bus and train schedule.
+The country is also well connected with other European cities, mainly German and Swiss.
+There is no need to have a car, especially if you live in the city; yet, village residents must rely on the bus and train schedule.

-Undoubtedly Austria has one of the highest quality of life in the world, in fact, it ranks second out of the other 65 countries with similar characteristics.
+Austria has one of the highest quality of life in the world; in fact, it ranks second out of the other 65 countries with similar characteristics.

-As we already now Vienna ranked many times as the best city in the world to live in mostly because of quality of life.
+Vienna has been ranked many times as the best city in the world to live in, primarily because of its quality of life.

 Moreover, according to the most recent ranking of global cities, the “Quality of Living Survey 2019” carried out by the Mercer Group, Vienna is rated as the most livable city in the world for the 10th time in a row.

-Public services, level of pollution, healthcare and education all this makes Austria climb these rankings and attract more foreigners, many of them even don’t want to leave the alpine country and end up to stay lifelong.
-Reason for this that the quality of life, it’s probably the first thing people look at.
+Public services, level of pollution, healthcare, and education make Austria climb these rankings and attract more foreigners; many of them even don’t want to leave the alpine country and end up staying all their lives.

-You also will be happy with the balance between professional and personal lives while living there.
-Austria offers one of the best work/life balance in the world.
+While living there, you will also be happy with your professional and personal life.
+Austria offers one of the best work-life balances in the world.

-Austrian higher education is free for EU/EEA citizens, which is not common either in Europe or in the world.
-Students outside the EU will need to pay a small fee, which normally does not extend 1500 EUR per year.
+Austrian higher education is free for EU/EEA citizens, which isn’t common in Europe and in the world overall.
+Students outside the EU must pay tuition fees, which generally don’t exceed 1,500 EUR per year.

-The public school system is free in Austria and has a very decent level of teaching.
-After secondary level (age 10-17) students normally attend vocational school if they haven’t left earlier.
+The public school system is free in Austria and has an excellent level of teaching.
+After the secondary level (age 10-17), students might attend a vocational school with the desired specialization.

-Austrian education focusses more on humanities majors, in comparison to Germany, where engineering and science are most common.
-In general, science, fine arts, music, literature, philosophy, and the humanities dominate Austrian colleges.
+Austrian education focuses more on humanities majors compared to Germany, where engineering and science are the most common.
+In general, science, fine arts, music, literature, philosophy, and the humanities are prevalent in Austrian universities.

-Traditional Austrian cuisine is some of the best comfort food in the world, especially if you love cheese, carbs, cake.
-Country cuisine is based on meat, all kinds of noodles (Käsespätzle) and potatoes.
+Traditional Austrian cuisine is some of the best comfort food in the world, especially if you love cheese, potatoes, and cakes.
+Country cuisine is based on meat, noodles (Käsespätzle), and potatoes.

 Some traditional dishes of Austrian cuisine:

-Tafelspitz: This dish contains beef boiled in a broth and is considered Austria’s national dish.
-It is traditionally served with apples, horseradish, and chives sauce.
+Tafelspitz: This dish contains beef boiled in broth and is considered Austria’s national dish.
+It’s traditionally served with apples, horseradish, and chives sauce.